barryhalper/CF_LocalGov/README.md

 # CF_LocalGov
-## Coldfusion application core for the first release of Localgov.co.uk
+## Coldfusion application core for the 1st release of Localgov.co.uk from 2004

 ####  his_localgov_config :
 xml application settings